logzio/logz-docs/_source/user-guide/kibana/cold-search.md

 {:.info-box.note}

-#### Troubleshooting Cold search
+#### Troubleshooting Cold tier

 You might encounter an issue while fetching raw logs or re-ingesting them.
 Here are some common issues that can arise and how you can quickly resolve them:

 ##### Issue: Exceeded max limit of restored accounts

-Cold search works with your cold storage archived accounts and has similar limitations.
-To re-ingest Cold search logs, you must have at least 1 available account in your restored accounts.
+Cold tier works with your cold storage archived accounts and has similar limitations.
+To re-ingest Cold tier logs, you must have at least 1 available account in your restored accounts.
 Note that you can restore up to 5 accounts at a time.

 ###### Suggested remedy
 {:.no_toc}

 Ensure you have at least 1 available account to which you can restore the data.
 To check how many accounts you use, navigate to [Data Hub > Archive and restore > Restored account](https://app.logz.io/#/dashboard/tools/archive-and-restore) to review if you've exceeded your limit.

-If you have exceeded your restored accounts limit, you can delete one or more accounts to use Cold search.
+If you have exceeded your restored accounts limit, you can delete one or more accounts to use Cold tier.

 If you wish to upgrade your existing quota, you can contact [Logz.io's support team](mailto:help@logz.io).